vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 exacerbates, rather than compensates for, quality.
-The one slight exception here is if the quantity increase comes specifically by reducing lower-quality higher-IR adipose tissue (such as inflamed visceral fat) by higher-quality lower-IR adipose tissue (such as subcutaneous fat).
+The one slight exception here is if the quantity increase comes specifically by reducing lower-quality higher-IR adipose tissue (such as inflamed visceral fat) while increasing higher-quality lower-IR adipose tissue (such as subcutaneous fat).
 However, generally, interventions that reduce one kind of adipose tissue also reduce the other kind.

 ## Measurements